philiplinden/spacetime/docs/relativity/general-relativity.md

 +---------------→ Space
 ```

-Working out the math, we find that the length of each space-time vector is
+Working out the math, we find that the length of both space-time vectors is
 exactly $c$.